 - An extra afternoon trade window (in addition to the morning window)

 - Margin loans at a discounted rate

-- 1 percent cash back on your debit card purchases
+- 1.5 percent cash back on your debit card purchases

 Smart transfers are M1’s way to help you automate your financial life.
 You can set rules and allow your account to act automatically.
 For example, you can set smart transfers to keep a minimum balance in your cash account and move the rest of your money over to invest.

 You could set up your account to take out a margin loan if your cash account drops too low, or you could move cash to several different accounts, a taxable account and an IRA, say.
 You can also set them up to move money from one savings goal to another.
-The point is, you’re able to automate so much of your financial life that you won’t even need to think about it any more.
+The point is, you’re able to automate so much of your financial life that you won’t even need to think about it anymore.

 It’s a cool feature, for sure, and rivals such as Wealthfront have rolled out similar features.
 But if there’s a downside, it’s that you have to be a member of M1 Plus to avail yourself of this perk.

 M1 Finance offers the ability to access a margin loan, and it’s what the robo-advisor calls M1 Borrow.
 When interest rates were lower, M1 passed that on to clients with crazy low margin rates, but now that rates have risen sharply, margin rates are less attractive but still compare favorably to those of rivals.